Artist's Hand-Painted Dress Matching Her Work Goes Viral - ExBulletin

 Artist’s Hand-Painted Dress Matching Her Work Goes Viral

-Poche lives in Ponchatoula, a town of about 8,000 in southeast Louisiana, known for its annual Strawberry Festival, antique stores, and the live alligator he keeps as a mascot.
-It is now noted for a work of art that people around the world have associated with Poche’s dress.
+Poche lives in Ponchatoula, a town of about 8,000 in southeastern Louisiana, USA, known for its annual Strawberry Festival, antique shops, and the living alligator it keeps as its mascot.

-The video, titled When You Need Something Cool to Wear for Your Art Outing Tomorrow Night, shows her doing an initial teal brushstroke on the dress and ends with the brightly colored finished garment next to her. a painting with similar colors.
+The video, titled When You Need Something Cool to Wear for Your Art Outing Tomorrow Night, shows the first turquoise brushstroke on the dress and ends with the brightly colored garment next to a painting of similar colors.

-In the three weeks since she posted it on Facebook, the video has been viewed nearly 9 million times, generating astonishing interest in her work from across the United States and far afield. than Australia.
+In the three weeks since she posted it on Facebook, the video has been viewed nearly nine million times, generating astonishing interest in her work from across the United States (USA) and from as far away as Australia.

 It was non-stop.
 Messages in the middle of the night from other countries that I didn’t expect, she said.